Chapter 2.06

 A. To hold regular public meetings.

-B. To initiate, sponsor, conduct alone or in cooperation with other public or private agencies, public programs to further the development and public awareness of and interest in the fine and performing arts, and preservation of the cultural heritage of the city.
+B. To initiate, sponsor and conduct, alone or in cooperation with other public or private agencies, public programs to further the development and public awareness of and interest in the fine and performing arts, and preservation of the cultural heritage of the city.
 Any agreements with another entity must have prior approval by the city council.

 C. To encourage donations and grants to the city of Snoqualmie for civic arts purposes, and to advise the city regarding the receipt of such donations and grants.
-All funds shall be submitted to the city treasurer.
+All funds shall be submitted to the city finance department.

 D. To advise the city concerning the receipt of or purchase of works of art to be placed on municipal property.
 If requested, the arts commission may advise on exterior and interior building structures.